 Mr Stephen Goddard Non-Executive Director MSc.
 BSc (Hons) Stephen was appointed to the Board in August 2016 and became Chairman on 1 July 2020.
 Stephen is also Chair of the Company's Remuneration and Nominations Committee and was a member of the Audit and Risk Management Committee until 30 June 2020.
 Stephen has more than 30 years' retail experience having held senior executive positions with some of Australia's best-known retailers.
 These include Finance Director and Operations Director for David Jones, founding Managing Director of Officeworks, and various senior management roles with Myer.
-Stephen is currently a non-executive director and Chair of the Audit and Risk Management Committees of Accent Group Limited and Nick Scali Limited and was previously a non-executive director and Chair of the Audit and Risk Management Committee of GWA Group Limited.
+Stephen was previously a non-executive director and Chair of the Audit and Risk Management Committees of Accent Group Limited, Nick Scali Limited and GWA Group Limited.